 - i.
-Blackout Recognition The process a TO would use to recognize a Partial Blackout or Blackout. - ii.
-System Status Verification The process a TO would use to determine system status - A. Verification of condition of Black Start Resources - B. Verification of tie line status - iii.
-Black Start Corridors - A. Switching Guidelines an overall switching philosophy including special considerations or procedures for switching of transmission belonging to another TO. - a.
-Cranking Paths Switching guidelines for Cranking Paths from a Black Start Resource to the designated next start Resource including a one-line diagram

-- b.
-Primary Synchronization Corridors Switching guidelines for primary Synchronization Corridor include a one-line diagram. - Secondary Synchronization Corridors Switching guidelines for secondary Synchronization Corridor including a one-line diagram. - iv.
-Breakers with Synchronization Capability - A. Location and ownership of each synchronization point. - B. Synchronization procedures and special requirements for each location. - v.
-Communication with ERCOT - vi.
-Coordinated Restoration Efforts - vii.
-Transmission Line Considerations Special considerations given for system equipment that falls outside the normal mode of operation. - viii.
-Relay Action Considerations - ix.
-Inter-company Connection Considerations - x.
-Black Start Island Connection - xi.
-Load Restoration - A. Priorities (Critical Loads) - B. System Voltage and Frequency Consideration
+System Status Verification The process a TO would use to determine system status. - 1.
+Verification of condition of Black Start Resources - 2.
+Verification of tie line status - ii.
+Black Start Corridors - 1.
+Switching Guidelines Operating processes to restore Loads required to restore the ERCOT System, such as station service for substations, Resources to be restarted or stabilized, the Load needed to stabilize generation and frequency, and provide voltage control. - a.
+Cranking Paths Switching guidelines for Cranking Paths from a Black Start Resource to the designated next start Resource including a one-line diagram. - b.
+Primary Synchronization Corridors Switching guidelines for primary Synchronization Corridor include a one-line diagram. - c.
+Secondary Synchronization Corridors Switching guidelines for secondary Synchronization Corridor including a one-line diagram. - iii.
+Breakers with Synchronization Capability - 1.
+Location and ownership of each synchronization point. - 2.
+Synchronization procedures and special requirements for each location. - iv.
+Transmission Line Considerations Special considerations given for system equipment that falls outside the normal mode of operation. - v.
+Relay Action Considerations - vi.
+Load Restoration - 1.
+Priorities (key Loads) - 2.
+Loads requiring system voltage and frequency consideration - C. Local Control Center